 Stave Off Tooth Loss and Dementia, Beautify Your Smile

-Dr. Fondriest offers an array of options to get your jaw back to work, and the blood flowing to your brain.
+Dr. Fondriest offers an array of high quality dental options to get your jaw back to work, and the blood flowing to your brain.
 Your dentist can help you determine what option will be best to restore your missing or poorly functioning teeth.
 From dental implants to dental bridges, or dental crowns that can help restore strength to your teeth, your Lake Forest dentist can help you find the procedure that is best for your mouth, and your brain too.

 Are you worried about loosing teeth?